SanderMiesen/FraiseTagADA_site/index.markdown

 1. The video has a better views/subscribers ratio than other ones.

 We went with the fourth definition in our work because it would pick videos mostly seen by non-subscribers.
 This would be explained by the fact that they were either recommended by the YouTube's algorithm or were manually searched for, which we thought was a good description of viral videos.

+More specifically, our decision function is as follows:

+$$\left(1 - \exp \left(-\frac{\log(views + 1)}{\log(subcribers + 1)} \right) + 0.055*\log_{10}(subscribers + 1) - 0.05 \right)^2.1 \geq threshold $$

+The details of how and why our function looks like this will be omitted for clarity purposes.
+Videos that satisfy this inequality will be tagged as viral.
+The value for $threshold$ was chosen so that we had a satisfiable rate of viral videos compared to non-viral ones.
+In our case, we chose $threshold$ as the 95%-quantile.
+Thus, 5% of the videos in the dataset are viral, the others are not.
+Note that due to limited computational resources, we had to work only on a subset of the total videos.

 # How does the data look like ?